cyborch/slate/source/index.html.md

 All `GET`, `PUT`, and `DELETE` requests to read, update, or delete a resource, respectively, may return **404 Not Found** if the given resource id does not match an existing object.

+All `PUT` requests to update a resource may return **409 Conflict** in case the `updated_at` property of the server side object is newer than the object sent.